artefactory/redis-player-one/README.md

 make run_app
 ```

-It will open a Streamlit window on your web-browser, as in [How to use the app](#-how-to-use-the-app) section.
+It will open a Streamlit window on your web-browser.

 ## **Run the app on a Saturn Cloud Deployment instance**